- Team Breakdown

 Based on the requirements of the customer to the content, the study of the subject and SEO tasks, a content strategist will draw up the materials for the quarter ahead.
 A strategist formulates article headings, topics, writes an annotation on each of them (what the requirements and tasks are) and passes the content plan to editors and copywriters.

-What the content should be like?
+What should the content be like?

 - SEO wise website development.
 How to build websites with SEO in mind.